Characters: Warhammer 40000 Xeno Races

 , only five present enough of a threat to Imperial power to get their own codexes:

-- The Necrons, living mechanical automatons with frighteningly advanced technology and weapons who have been asleep for millennium, but are slowly awakening.
+- The Necrons, living mechanical automatons with frighteningly advanced technology and weapons who have been asleep for millions of years, but are slowly awakening.

 - The Orks, animal/fungal hybrids who live to wage war against any adversary (including themselves) and literally infest any territory they come across.
 Despite their bloodthirst and barbarism, they also serve as comic relief because they are partly based on soccer hooligans.